-Deep tooth decay or other injury can cause damage to or infection of the tooth pulp.
-In a root canal treatment, the dentist removes the damaged or infected pulp, replaces it with a special filler which helps maintain the remaining tooth structure, and cleans and seals the inside of the tooth.
+Deep tooth decay or other injuries can cause damage or infection of the tooth pulp.
+In a root canal treatment, the dentist removes the damaged or infected pulp, replaces it with a unique filler that helps maintain the remaining tooth structure, and cleans and seals the inside of the tooth.

-You may be wondering why the pulp or the nerve chamber is removed?
-When nerve tissue or pulp is damaged, it breaks down, and bacteria begin to multiply within the pulp chamber which causes an infection or abscessed tooth (pus-filled pocket formed in a tooth’s root canal).
+Why is the pulp or the nerve chamber removed?
+When nerve tissue or pulp is damaged, it breaks down, and bacteria multiply within the pulp chamber, which causes an infection or abscessed tooth (pus-filled pocket formed in a tooth’s root canal).

 Root canal procedures have the reputation of being painful.
 However, most people report that the procedure itself is no more painful than having a filling placed.
 The discomfort experienced in the period leading up to seeking dental care is truly painful, not the root canal procedure itself.

 The root canal procedure should relieve the pain you feel, and most patients can return to their normal activities the next day.
 For the first few days after the treatment, the tooth may feel sensitive due to natural tissue inflammation, especially if there was pain or infection before the procedure.
 This sensitivity is usually controlled with over-the-counter pain medications such as Advil, Motrin, or Aleve.